mproxydev/mproxy/README.md

 restart the mproxy:
 `mproxy --restart`

-set the settaxer miner account, it can be address or pool account:
+set the taxer miner account, it can be address or pool account:
-`mproxy --settaxer=0xaaabbbbbb`
+`mproxy --taxer=0xaaabbbbbb`

 update the proxy soft:
 `mproxy --update='http://10.10.10.10'`